Del Monte serves up ample style and charm for Monterey golfers

 Del Monte is mostly flat and laid out wonderfully for walking, though golfers who wish to ride in a cart may drive on the fairways, according to the 90 degree rule.

-Del Monte is an old classic - large, beautiful trees, relatively few homes and a traditional layout.
+Del Monte is an old classic -- large, beautiful trees, relatively few homes and a traditional layout.
 The course pays homage to the past, but as a Pebble Beach property is managed and maintained firmly in the present with superb conditions and sophisticated service.
-Gratuity is included when purchasing from the roving food and beverage cart, a refreshing change.

 It doesn't stack up with its more famous siblings, but how could it?
 Del Monte won't wow you the way Pebble Beach does, but it also won't make you wilt in fear as you stand on the first tee box.
 It seems content to serve that niche of local golfers and visitors who have the time and desire to look beyond the name courses.